keijiro/unity-midi-bridge/README.md

 ### Launching Bridge

-Extract the archive file (midi-bridge-osx.zip or midi-bridge-windows.zip) and run "MIDI Bridge" software in it.
+Extract the archive file (midi-bridge-osx.zip or midi-bridge-windows.zip) and run "MIDI Bridge" which is in it.

 Scripting Reference: MidiInput
 ------------------------------